cirruslabs/cirrus-ci-docs/docs/pricing.md

 3. Configure access to [your own infrastructure](#compute-services) and [pay $10/seat/month](https://github.com/marketplace/cirrus-ci/plan/MDIyOk1hcmtldHBsYWNlTGlzdGluZ1BsYW45OTM=#pricing-and-setup) fee for orchestrating your CI workloads on your infrastructure.

-Here is a pricing model of Cirrus CI:
+Here is the pricing model of Cirrus CI:

 User | Public Repository | Private Repository
 --- | --- | ---